MartinThoma/MartinThoma.github.io/content/2017-09-25-hardshells.md

 and "3 layers".
 This is about the durability.

 * 2 layers: The membrane and a mesh.
 The mesh protects the membrane from your sweat.
+* 2.5 layers: Base fabric, Membrane, partially treated interiour.
+Feels like rubber on the inside.
 * 3 layers: More durable than the 2 layers